dariusz-piekarz/tkinter-graphic-calculator-and-calculator/README.md

 - If no boundaries are specified, the chart will be plotted within the default range of [-1, 1].

 WARNINGS:
-- Lines 16 and 17 specify the window dimensions.
-Adjust these according to your preferences.
-- Lines 22 and 27 may require adjustments to the padx parameter.
+- Lines 22 and 27 of *Frame2.py* may require adjustments to the padx parameter.

 These potential issues will be addressed in future updates.